eth-sri/ELINA/README.md

 		d.
 Specify "/usr/local" for gmp and mpfr library paths in "Makefile.config".

 #Compiling:
-    Copy the "optoctagons" folder into the APRON directory.
+    Copy the "optoctagons" folder into the "apron" directory.
-    Go to the "APRON_PATH/optoctagons" folder in terminal.
+    Go to the new "optoctagons" folder in terminal.
 		1. Check if your machine supports SSE or AVX as follows:
 			a.
 Run "cat /proc/cpuinfo | grep "sse\|avx"".
 			b.
 Check for strings "sse", "avx" in output.